-With so many ways to build a health and wellness foundation, and no perfect formula to offer, I have included a handful of questions and resource links for you to consider.
-This is not an exhaustive list of questions, but should give you a broader perspective from which to build a more stable foundation.
-After pondering, see if one or more topics call to you.
+With so many ways to build a health and wellness foundation and no perfect formula to offer, I have included a handful of questions and resource links for you to consider.
+This is not an exhaustive list of questions but should give you a broader perspective from which to build a more stable foundation.
+After pondering, see if one or more topics calls to you.

 - Are you familiar with the most relevant Leading Health Indicators?

 - Are you aware of the many areas that contribute to your health and wellness?